Alexandre-Guth/Elastic-Stack-FileBeat-Logspout/README.md

 We deployed our Elastic Stack in a Rancher environment but this documentation can be used in any environment involving Docker containers.
 We work with Ubuntu servers so all the commands you will find here are deb.

+There are also configuration files to ship [Odoo](https://www.odoo.com/) logs since [Phospore SI](https://www.phosphore.eu/) is an Odoo partner.
+We are still working on it so I won't document it that much.
+I'll leave them here for whoever it could help.

 ### Prerequisites

 To achieve an Elastic Stack deployment, you will need knowledge in the following: